-Floors including sub-floors

-Repair category 1

-Notes Sections of flooring are loose/uneven.
+Floors including sub-floors Repair category 2 Notes Dampness has been recorded to flooring in the bathroom.
+Please see comments under Dampness, Rot & Infestation.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.